rtwindsurfing/rtwindsurfing.github.io/index.md

 ## Welcome to Right Track Windsurfing

+There are not many things more distressing than watching a windsurfer newbie struggle on the wrong equipment.
+Buying the wrong equipment is not only expensive, it will also severely spoil your fun and make progress a painfully slow
+process if not impossible.

 Part of the fun of learning to windsurf is learning all about the equipment.
-However nothing about Windsurfing is easy and it takes time and experience to understand about board types and fail types and board volumes and sail sizes and quivers and booms and masts and ....
-This means that in the early years(!) people
+However nothing about windsurfing is easy and it takes time and experience to understand all about the different board types, sail types, board volumes, sail sizes, quivers, booms, masts, harnesses and ...
+OMG there's so much to it!

+### Save money and progress faster

+Right Track Windsurfing will keep you on the right track and help establish, guide and source your equipment needs.
+Whatever your budget we wil know where to look and what to look for.

 ### Cost
-At present, because I'm rubbish at business,
-I'm asking for a minimum donation to help establish, guide and source your equipment needs.
+At present I'm just asking for a minimum donation to
 ### Contact